 Who is responsible also depends on the particulars of the case?
 Did the owner make it clear to the architect that a door was to be placed there, and was a door drawn on the plans?
 Were there conflicts between the drawn plans and written specs?
-Finally, who discovered the error, who said what to whom and when, and was any of this documented?
+Finally, who discovered the error, who said what to whom and when, and was any of this documented in writing?

 In a situation like yours, where the costs are relatively small, it’s best to try to work things out amicably with contractor and architect.
 I’d suggest starting with the architect and getting his perspective.
 Does he admit that he is responsible for the mistake?
 And if so, is he willing to pay for the extra work, which might be covered under his “Errors and Omissions” insurance?